 STABILITY OF BIOCHAR’S CARBON IN A LONG TERM

-biochar produced over 500 °C are very useful for long-term carbon sequestration because pyrolysis temperature has a significant impact on biochar characteristics; higher temperatures increase aromaticity, decrease labile organic carbon fractions, and improve carbon stability (Wang et al., 2021).
+Biochar produced over 500 °C are very useful for long-term carbon sequestration because pyrolysis temperature has a significant impact on biochar characteristics; higher temperatures increase aromaticity, decrease labile organic carbon fractions, and improve carbon stability (Wang et al., 2021).
 The recalcitrance of biochar is caused by chemical and physical properties like low H/C atomic ratios (<0.4), high surface area, and resistance to enzymatic breakdown that together prevent microbial mineralization, in contrast to labile organic matter that breaks down in months to years (Zeba et al., 2021).
 According to meta-analyses, 60-90% of the carbon in biochar is still present in soil after 100 years, and mean residence durations (MRTs) frequently surpass 300 years, indicating biochar’s high carbon stability.
-(Verheijen et al 2010).
+(Verheijen et al., 2010).
 Biochar's stability varies depending on production conditions and environmental factors.
 The composition of the feedstock is crucial; lignin-rich woody biomass produces more stable biochar than herbaceous or manure-based feedstocks because of increased aromatic condensation (Mishra et al., 2023).
-By improving carbon aromaticity, lowering H/C and O/C ratios, and raising fixed carbon content, higher pyrolysis temperatures typically above 500°C increase the stability of biochar and enhance mean residence durations in soil (Almutairi et al., 2022).
+By improving carbon aromaticity, lowering H/C and O/C ratios, and raising fixed carbon content, higher pyrolysis temperatures, typically above 500°C, increase the stability of biochar and enhance mean residence durations in soil (Almutairi et al., 2022).
 Overall, producing biochar suitable for long-term carbon sequestration and particular soil sustainability goals is made possible by optimizing feedstock selection and pyrolysis parameters (He et al., 2024).

 These laboratory results are supported by recent field data.
 Over 80% of the carbon from hardwood-derived biochar was retained over a ten-year field study in the Midwest of the United States, with no priming effects on native soil organic carbon (SOC) (Zhang et al., 2024).
 The potential of biochar as a long-lasting carbon sink is further demonstrated by the fact that ancient Terra Preta soils in the Amazon that were naturally enriched with pre-Columbian biochar retain sizable black carbon fractions for over 2000 years (Gross et al., 2025).
 These findings are consistent with Intergovernmental Panel on Climate Change (IPCC) standards, which categorize biochar as a long-term carbon removal method that can be added to national greenhouse gas inventories (Woolf et al., 2021).